takpare/-/Tutorial.md

     git add foo.txt bar.txt

-You should already have git-lfs [installed](Installation), but you should be sure that you have git-lfs setup correctly in your git configuration files by using the `git lfs install` command:
+You should already have git-lfs [installed](Installation).
+To ensure that git-lfs is setup correctly in your git configuration files use the `git lfs install` command:

     git lfs install